Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/configuring-saml-single-sign-on-sso.md

 1. The SSO portal redirects the user to the cluster's endpoint.

-   If the user has sufficient privileges, the Web UI logs the user in.
-Otherwise, the Web UI displays an error message.
+   If the user has sufficient privileges, the Qumulo Core Web UI logs the user in.
+Otherwise, the Qumulo Core Web UI displays an error message.

 <a id="sp-inititated-sso-workflow"></a>
 ### SP-Initiated SSO Workflow
 1. A user navigates to the Qumulo cluster's Web UI endpoint in a browser.

-1. If the Qumulo cluster has SAML SSO configured, the user can click **Continue to SSO login** on the Web UI login page.
+1. If the Qumulo cluster has SAML SSO configured, the user can click **Continue to SSO login** on the Qumulo Core Web UI login page.

-   The Web UI redirects the user to the configured SSO portal.
+   the Qumulo Core Web UI redirects the user to the configured SSO portal.
 Because the authentication request uses HTTP-Redirect Binding, the login URL appears.

    ```
    https://<my-org>.<sso-provider>.com/abc12de34fgAB5CDh6i7/saml?SAMLRequest=abcdefgh1234567890...